-BRYAN CUNNINGHAM: Well, of course, as the victims and people of Boston - and, of course, all our thoughts and prayers are with them - are just worried about being safe and going - finding their loved ones, the investigators - federal and state and local law enforcement and intelligence officers - are going to have a couple of priorities in the immediate aftermath.
-Obviously, the first one is to deal with the injured, make the location safe.
-The second one - and these are going to be pursued pretty much simultaneously - is to figure out if the attack is over, locate and disarm other devices, determine if there's other threats locally.
+BRYAN CUNNINGHAM: Well, of course, as the victims, and the people of Boston - and of course, all our thoughts and prayers are with them - are just worried about being safe and going - finding their loved ones, the investigators - federal and state and local law enforcement and intelligence officers - are going to have a couple of priorities in the immediate aftermath.
+Obviously, the first one is to deal with the injured; make the location safe.
+The second one - and these are going to be pursued pretty much simultaneously - is to figure out if the attack is over; locate and disarm other devices, determine if there's other threats locally.

 We actually, in this case, have three big advantages that you don't have a lot of time in these kind of incidents.
 One, because the marathon is such a big iconic event, we already would have had an incident command center and process in place in Boston with most of the right people there.
 Two, apparently, according to reporting, we've recovered one or more devices intact, which gives us a huge investigatory leg up.
 And three, there's just orders of magnitude more data available and software to analyze it quickly than even five years ago - fixed cameras, squad car videos, automatic license plate readers.